Simulate and export your prototypes

 - Export it to HTML.
 You will find the option in the File menu.
 Once exported, it’s possible to open the prototype in any Internet browser and distribute it to an unlimited number of key users, who will be able to execute and test it.
 However, please consider that many users have anti-spam filters installed that block e-mails with attached HTML code.

 - Export it to images.
 If you want to show a static design of your future application, you can save your screens as simple images, by clicking on the File menu option “Save as Images”.

 - Export to document: You can export all the information of the prototype in a specification document in order to integrate it into the different documentation processes of an organization or, simply, to have a document that can be signed.

 - Publish it on the cloud.
 Justinmind lets you publish your prototype so that all authorized users can experience it on their browsers, as if it were the final app.
 They can collaborate by testing, reviewing and adding comments straight on the prototype.
 All their comments are registered and centralized so that no details are lost.
 You can also set up extensive user testing as Justinmind integrates most user testing tools to carry extensive user tests remotely or in person.
-Learn more in the Online Account tutorial section!
+To share your prototype, you can click on the “Share” button in Justinmin editor, or you can upload it directly from your online account.
+Learn more in the Online Account tutorial section.